On the Morrison-Kawamata dream space and its applications: Foundations on Morrison-Kawamata dream spaces

-Next, we show that $M$ is defined over $\Qq$.
-Suppose that $X'/T$ is $\Qq$-factorial and $X \dto X'/T$ is isomorphic in codimension $1$.
-If $D$ is a divisor on $X$, then let $D'$ be the push-forward of $D$ on $X'$.
+For (2), suppose that $X'/T$ is $\Qq$-factorial and $X \dto X'/T$ is isomorphic in codimension $1$.
+If $D$ is a divisor on $X$, then let $D'$ be the strict transform of $D$ on $X'$.
 If $C$ is an irreducible curve on $X'$, then we say that its class covers a divisor if the Zariski closure in $X'$ has codimension $\leq 1$.

 We claim that